daggy1234/asyncdagpi/docs/library.rst

     client = Client(token, logging=False)

-You can also setup a more advance client by passing in your own aiohttp ClientSession and Event Loop. in thd case of discord.py it is adviseable to use the *bot.loop* as the event loop.
+You can also setup a more advance client by passing in your own aiohttp ClientSession and Event Loop.
+If you are using discord.py it is adviseable to use the *bot.loop* as the event loop.

 .. warning::
-  Please use this only if you know what you are doing
+  Please use this only if you know what you are doing.
+Do not use the aiohttp session used by discord.py.

 .. code:: python